-Mrs Roberts - Year 9 Progress Leader
+Mrs Carr-Year 9 Progress Leader

-English - Language
+GCSE English - Language

-English provides students with essential life skills which can be used in all areas of school life and beyond, into the workplace.
-A team of dedicated and committed staff will guide you through a broad curriculum covering media, fiction and non-fiction, Shakespeare and drama, poetry and novels.
+Eduqas English provides students with essential life skills which can be used in all areas of school life and beyond, into the workplace.
+A team of dedicated and committed staff will guide you through a broad curriculum covering a range of fiction and non-fiction texts, development of creative and transactional writing as well as spoken language.
 You will also experience open learning where issues and topics from modern society provide a springboard for creativity, discussion and debate.